 The Village Hall is over 125 years old and is well used by the community.
 It regularly accommodates fitness classes, meetings, Brownies, Playgroup and line dancing to name a few.
 It is also an excellent venue for events such as birthday parties, live music, art exhibitions, craft fairs, barn dances, race nights and even weddings.

 The main hall has a maximum capacity of 100 people and has recently refurbished toilets, including a disabled toilet and shower.
-There is also a back room which is available for hire for smaller events such as meetings.
-It is equipped with tables, chairs and crockery.
+There is also a back room which is available to hire for smaller events such as meetings, which is equipped with tables, chairs and crockery.